-How being offered an ICHRA affects the Premium Tax Credit
+How does being offered an ICHRA affect premium tax credits?

 When an employee is offered an ICHRA, it can impact their eligibility for the PTC, as follows:

-- If an eligible employee is offered an ICHRA allowance that is considered affordable, they automatically become ineligible for a PTC; they have no choice in the matter.
+- If an eligible employee is offered an ICHRA allowance that's considered affordable, they automatically become ineligible for a PTC; they have no choice in the matter.

-- If an eligible employee is offered an ICHRA allowance that is considered unaffordable, they can opt out to remain eligible for the PTC.
+- If an eligible employee is offered an ICHRA allowance that's considered unaffordable, they can opt-out to remain eligible for the PTC.

-- If an eligible employee opts in to the ICHRA, whether or not it is “affordable,” they automatically forfeit the PTC if they were eligible for it.
+- If an eligible employee opts into the ICHRA, whether or not it's “affordable,” they automatically forfeit the PTC if they were eligible for it.